second-state/wasm-learning/nodejs/kmeans/README.md

 * The `wasm-bindgen` crate is required for invoking these Rust functions from JavaScript.
 * The `serde` and `serde_json` crates allow us to work with JSON strings to represent complex data types.
 * The `rand` crate is configured to use random numbers from Node.js.
+* The `nodejs-helper` crate allows the Rust function to access console, file system, database, and network.

 ## Write Rust code